-K9 Nose Work, informally called “nose work,” is an up-and-coming canine sport.
-Similar to search and rescue work, this sport involves the dog seeking out and finding different scents hidden in various environments, both indoors and outside.
-You start by getting your dog excited about using his excellent sense of smell to search for a favorite toy or treat hidden in one of several boxes.
-As the dog gains more skill, specific target odors are introduced and the search can be expanded to entire rooms or outdoor locations.
+K9 Nose Work, informally called dog nose work or scent training, is an up-and-coming canine sport.
+Similar to search-and-rescue work, this fun canine activity involves the dog seeking out and finding different scents hidden in various environments, both indoors and outside.
+You start by getting your dog excited about using their excellent sense of smell to search for a favorite toy or treat hidden in one of several boxes.
+As the dog gains more skill, specific target odors are introduced, and the search can be expanded to entire rooms or outdoor locations.

 The sport was created in 2006 by three professional trainers who work with certified detection dogs.
 They developed K9 Nose Work because they thought everyday companion dogs could also benefit from the joys of scent work.